The Ownstak configuration file (ownstak.config.mjs

 - Type:

-Configuration for static assets (static files that don't contain a hash in their name and can change between deployments, e.g., index.html
+) - static files that don't contain a hash in their name and can change between deployments, e.g., index.html

 This option is usually configured by the frameworkAdapter